-On 28 November 2022, Aldar Properties PJSC (Aldar), announced that it entered into an exclusive partnership with Nobu Hospitality - the fastest growing luxury lifestyle brand - to launch a new luxury hotel, branded residences, and a fine dining experience to anchor Aldar's extremely desirable destination, Mamsha Al Saadiyat.
+On 28 November 2022, Aldar Properties PJSC ("Aldar"), today announced that it has entered into an exclusive partnership with Nobu Hospitality - the fastest growing luxury lifestyle brand - to launch a new luxury hotel, branded residences, and a fine dining experience to anchor Aldar's extremely desirable destination, Mamsha Al Saadiyat.
 The agreement will see Aldar develop the 5-star hotel featuring 165 luxurious guest rooms and suites, including the stunning rooftop Nobu Villa.
 Expected to open in 2026, the luxury hotel will offer guests and visitors access to the beautiful Mamsha Beach and its lively waterfront promenade, four exciting food and beverage venues including the first Nobu restaurant in Abu Dhabi, state-of-the-art wellness and fitness centre, opulent swimming pools, and expansive event and conference facilities.

-ALDAR AND MUBADALA PARTNER TO ACQUIRE GRADE A OFFICE TOWER ON AL MARYAH ISLAND On 14 December 2022, Aldar Properties (Aldar) and Mubadala Investment Company (Mubadala), an Abu Dhabi sovereign investor, partnered to acquire Al Maryah Tower, a prime Grade A commercial office property located on Al Maryah Island, Abu Dhabi's premium lifestyle destination and international financial centre.
+✓ ALDAR AND MUBADALA PARTNER TO ACQUIRE GRADE A OFFICE TOWER ON AL MARYAH ISLAND

+On 14 December 2022, Aldar Properties ("Aldar") and Mubadala Investment Company ("Mubadala"), an Abu Dhabi sovereign investor, have partnered to acquire Al Maryah Tower, a prime Grade A commercial office property located on Al Maryah Island, Abu Dhabi's premium lifestyle destination and international financial centre.
 The transaction reflects Mubadala's collaborative approach to driving the growth of Abu Dhabi's real estate market and provides Aldar with control of all Grade A office space at Abu Dhabi Global Market following the recent acquisition of four commercial towers from Mubadala in July 2022.
-The deal strengthens the partnership between the two companies as they work to bolster Abu Dhabi Global Market's burgeoning business ecosystem, enhance its competitiveness, and attract world-class, internationally recognised businesses to its thriving community.
+The deal strengthens the partnership between the two companies as they work to bolster Abu Dhabi Global Market's burgeoning business ecosystem, enhance its competitiveness, and attract world-class, internationally recognized businesses to its thriving community.

-In addition to many other substantial events that were disclosed to the Securities and Commodities Authority and the Abu Dhabi Securities Exchange and through various media outlets during the year 2022.
+In addition to many other substantial events that were disclosed to the Securities and Commodities Authority and the Abu Dhabi Securities Exchange and through various media at the time during the year 2022.

-16.10 Emiratisation Percentage in the Company for the years 2020, 2021 and 2022

-Aldar Properties has adopted a policy that works towards attracting national, experienced and qualified personnel who play a fundamental and effective role in supporting the Company's progress, projects and business, in a way that enhances the Company's capabilities and resources, and supports the development process witnessed by the Emirate of Abu Dhabi under the approach of our wise leadership.
-In this regard, it is worth mentioning that the Company succeeded in raising the Emiratisation percentage during 2022.
-The following table shows the Company's Emiratisation ratios for the years 2020, 2021 and 2022:
+16.10 Emiratization Percentage in the Company for the years 2020, 2021 and 2022 support the development process witnessed by the Emirate of Abu Dhabi under the approach of our wise leadership.
+In this regard, it is worth mentioning that the Company succeeded in raising the Emiratization percentage during the 2022.
+The following table shows the company's Emiratization ratios for the years 2020, 2021 and 2022: